 The Council produces a full set of accounts to comply with relevant international standards.
+These are available for you to look at on our website and a hard copy will be made available in the new Halifax Central Library.
 In order to extend our financial reporting to a wider audience, we are summarising the main parts of the full set of accounts into this, more easily understandable format.
 The full set of accounts is made up of a number of key accounting statements, and the main ones are summarised here.